js947/rs/README.md

 - [Airfoil2D](https://github.com/js947/rs/tree/master/examples/airfoil2D)
 - [MotorBike](https://github.com/js947/rs/tree/master/examples/motorbike)

-However, accessing the API makes many more things possbile; for example:
+However, accessing the API makes many more things possible; for example:

 - compiling a custom app and then using the compiled binary in other jobs
-- multi-stage jobs; for example running a simluation and then post-processing the data at scale
+- multi-stage jobs; for example running a simulation and then post-processing the data at scale

 ## Walkthough

 The typical workflow to design and submit a job will require the following steps

 1. Choose the analysis software required.

   Rescale supports over 200 software packages and we can use this tool to search on the command line for a particular package, and also list the